I am getting to that age where I need to start thinking about my assets and estate planning. Just wondering what the steps ar...Read more

 Estate Planning and Retirement Considerations for Late-in-Life Parents

-Older parents are becoming more common, driven in part by changing cultural mores and surrogate motherhood.
+Older parents are becoming more common, driven in part by changing cultural mores and advances in infertility treatment.
 Comedian and author Steve Martin had his first child at age 67.
 Singer Billy Joel just welcomed his third daughter.
 Janet Jackson had a child at age 50.
 But later-in-life parents have some special estate planning and retirement considerations.

 The first consideration is to make sure you have an estate plan and that the estate plan is up to date.
 One of the most important functions of an estate plan is to name a guardian for your children in your will, and this goes double for a parent having children late in life.
 If you don't name someone to act as guardian, the court will choose the guardian.
 Because the court doesn't know your kids like you do, the person they choose may not be ideal.